Server Sundaram: Casting and filming

 Nagesh, who starred as the title character in the play, reprised his role in the film along with Major Sundarrajan and S. N. Lakshmi.
 Sundarrajan played the restaurateur and the female lead's father, and Lakshmi played Sundaram's mother.
 After watching the play, Krishnan–Panju said, "If this play is ever made into a film, then Sundarrajan must play the father's role".
 Meiyappan accepted the inclusion of Nagesh in the film after watching his performance in the play.
 Nagesh, who in turn was impressed with Lakshmi's performance in the play, asked Balachander to have Meiyappan include her in the film.
 K. R. Vijaya was cast as Sundaram's love interest Radha, and Muthuraman as his friend Raghavan, reprising the roles played by Shobha and Raja on stage.
-Vijaya was finally chosen after many actresses refused to pair with Nagesh.
+Vijaya was chosen after many actresses refused to pair with Nagesh.
 Goundamani, who later became a successful comedian in Tamil cinema, made his acting debut with this film in an uncredited, non-speaking role.
 Balachander, who portrayed a small part as cleaner in the play, reprised his role in the film; however his scenes were deleted to accommodate the film's length.

 Server Sundaram was the first Tamil film to show numerous behind-the-scenes looks at the various processes involved in filmmaking such as the studio interiors, song recording, horse riding scenes and rain scenes.
 It was also notable for not featuring an antagonist.
 In one sequence, Manorama is seen as an actress performing a scene for a film directed by S. V. Ranga Rao's character, using the concept of a film-within-a-film.
 Cinematography was handled by S. Maruti Rao, and Panju edited the film under the pseudonym "Panjabi", with R. Vittal as co-editor.
 Server Sundaram was publicised with a still of Nagesh holding many cups and saucers, but the film initially had no such scene.
 After Meiyappan finished watching the final cut, upon his request it was added to the film.
 The final length of the film was 4535 m.